RalphDesmangles/ralphdesmangles.github.io/_posts/2020-08-24-TryHackMe-Internal-Writeup.md

 - WordPress Admin had a weak password.
 - Found plain text credentials on WordPress Server
 - Exploited an Internal Jenkins Instance to gain access to a Docker Container
-- Found plain text credentils to root on the Docker Container
+- Found plain text credentials to root on the Docker Container

 # Enumeration